E-commerce business, one of the growing markets for the packaging industry, has seen a big sales boost since coronavirus hit

 Some sectors could, however, see a boost in trade.

-The e-commerce marketplace is already seeing a big increase in business, after the implementation of self-isolation policies by governments across the globe.
+The e-commerce marketplace is already seeing a big increase in business, after the implementation of strict lockdown policies by governments across the globe.

 From e-commerce to reuse schemes, we look at how the packaging industry could be impacted by Covid-19.